How to fit your new Driving Light/Turn Signal upgrades

 Installation using a relay

 The first task is to decide on the location of the relay and the inline fuse.
 When installing the Weiser 2-in-1 Driving Light/Turn Signal Upgrades a good location is the area close to the battery, which also makes for a neater installation.
 You will need space for the relay and fuse holder.

-- Using the wire marked 'Relay 86' on one end (item 6), connect to the relay terminal 86.
+Using the wire marked 'Relay 86' on one end (item 6), connect to the relay terminal 86.
 The plain end of the wire needs to be connected to a +12v supply that is only live when the ignition is turned on to its first position.
-On some bikes, this could be an accessory socket - check that this does switch off when the key is turned to off.
-On most bikes, the most convenient place to take this signal from is the front parking light.
+On most bikes, the most convenient place to take this signal from is the front or rear parking light.
 To do this, rout the wire from the relay to the parking light.
 Rout the cable with existing cables on the bike keeping it away from any parts that may get hot when the bike is running and from any moving parts.
 On the rear of the parking light bulb holder, identify which of the wires that feed the parking light is +12v when the ignition is turned to the first position (the parking light should be illuminated).
 The connection to this wire is made using a Posi-Tap connector (item 8).

 Using the wiring diagram and the instructions above, check that all the wires have been installed correctly.
 If possible, get the wiring checked with a second person.